-The NASMP provides information regarding Forest Service aviation organization, responsibilities, administrative procedures, and policy and is intended to serve as an umbrella document that Regional and Forest Aviation Plans tier from.
-The Assistant Director, Aviation will maintain a National Aviation Safety and Management Plan (FSM 5704.21).
-The NASMP is approved by the Director, Fire and Aviation, annually.
+The NASMP provides information regarding Forest Service aviation organization, responsibilities, administrative procedures, and policy and is intended to serve as an umbrella document from which Regional and Forest Aviation Plans tier.
+The Assistant Director, Aviation will maintain a current National Aviation Safety and Management Plan (FSM 5704.21).
+The Director, Fire and Aviation approves all national safety and aviation management plans and addendums/changes to these plans (FSM 5704.2).